JinhuaLyu/jinhualyu.github.io/_posts/2024-06-18-SGD-algorithms.md

 \theta_{t+1} = \theta_t + m_t
 $$

-Here, $\alpha$ is the step size, or called learning rate. $\beta$ is the momentum parameter. $m_t$ is the modification on $\theta$ at $t$ iteration.
+Here, $\alpha$ is the step size, or called learning rate.
+We will use these two terms interchangeably $\beta$ is the momentum parameter. $m_t$ is the modification on $\theta$ at $t$ iteration.
 The motification of $\theta$ at current iteration depends on both the current gradient and the $\theta$ change at previous iterations.
 Intuitively, the rationale for the use of the momentum term is that the steepest descent is particularly slow when there is a long and narrow valley in the error function surface.
 In this situation, the direction of the gradient is almost perpendicular to the long axis of the valley.
 The system thus oscillates back and forth in the direction of the short axis, and only moves very slowly along the long axis of the valley.
 The momentum term helps average out the oscillation along the short axis while at the same time adds up contributions along the long axis {% cite rumelhart1986general%}.

-To better understand the intuition behind the momentum term, Rauf Bhat provides a clear illustration in his article on [gradient descent with momentum](https://towardsdatascience.com/gradient-descent-with-momentum-59420f626c8f).
+To better understand the intuition behind the momentum term, Rauf Bhat provides a clear and simple illustration in his article on [gradient descent with momentum](https://towardsdatascience.com/gradient-descent-with-momentum-59420f626c8f).

 In this update rule, $\alpha$ and $\beta$ are hyperparameters.
 When $\alpha = 1-\beta$, $m_t$ represents the exponential moving average.
 Intuitively, we assign a larger weight to the gradient from a more recent iteration.
 This approach makes sense because gradients are typically more similar when their corresponding points are closer together.